-Natural consequences doesn’t mean the parents don’t act or do anything.
-In fact, before the consequence happens, you should explain to your child what will happen so they can connect the dots when it does happen.
+Natural consequences don’t mean the parents don’t act or do anything.
+In fact, before the natural consequence happens, you should explain to your child what will happen so they can connect the dots when it does happen.

-For example, if my child doesn’t finish her homework, I explain that she will have to face the consequences imposed by the teacher and the school.
-It could include losing break time, or going to the principal’s office.
+For example, if your child doesn’t finish her homework, explain that she will have to face the consequences imposed by the teacher and the school.
+It could include losing break time or going to the principal’s office.

-Also, remind your kid what has happened the next time they want to make the same mistake.
+The next time they want to make the same mistake, remind them what happened before.
 Children often need repeated reminders to learn a new lesson.

 DO let people get involved

-Natural consequences doesn’t mean “no people involved”.
-It means letting things happen naturally without the parent altering it.
+Natural consequences don’t mean “no people involved”.
+It means letting things happen naturally without the parent altering them.

 For example, “If you don’t share your candies with your friends, they won’t share things with you.”

 Fairness is a quality people, especially kids, naturally strive for.
 You are not changing the outcome, but the child’s friends are still involved.

 After the natural consequence happens, your child may feel distressed.
 Use this opportunity to teach them how to regulate their emotions, and how to solve the problem they’ve gotten themselves into.

 Don’t let your child “self-soothe”.
 They can’t.
 Humans are not born with emotional regulation.
 They need your help to learn emotional regulation skills.